 All good brands have a great style guide.

 Creating a simple booklet that catalogues the specific colours, type, logos, imagery, patterns, taglines, etc. of a brand makes sure the brand machine runs smoothly.

 Use Adobe Colour to create a colour theme.
 You can upload your logo or image to create a colour theme for your brand.

 This will give you all your colours in RGB and Hex if you don’t already have them.
 It’s a great free tool.

-For any client I carry out branding work for, I always condense their brand information into this template and ensure anyone that creates documents or materials for the company keep this to hand.
+For any client I carry out branding work for, I always condense their brand information into a template and ensure anyone that creates documents or materials for the company keep this to hand.